Jordan-Dennis/Miyake/To Do's.md

 # Plan
  - function for solving the ODE based on a solver request
  - function to multithread solvers in batches
+ - I want to run the burn-in period once and have it outside of the solver implementation ,

 # Goals
  - I think I should be able to do all this in _100_ lines of code